Lara Aharonian: Life

 She was one of the directors of a 2009 documentary film called Finding Zabel Yesayan about the life of the writer and dissident Zabel Yesayan.
 In 2013, threats against her organisation became so specific that they asked for the police to investigate.
 Aharonian lives in Armenia in with her husband and her four children.
 In 2014 she was honoured with a UN "Woman of Courage" award, presented by Kathy Leach who was the British Ambassador to Armenia.

+In 2018 she gave a provocative talk concerning the rights of LGBT women and other minorities at the National Assembly.
+She received threats from far-right groups.
+She continued to speak out and in March 2019 she reported the death threats to the police.